 belief that life is destined to unfold in a particular way without intervention.
 Fatalists accept their destiny, assuming they have little control over world events.
 Therefore, when suffering misfortune, fatalists tend to attribute the cause to Allah and claim no personal responsibility.
 Fatalism thrives primarily in rural areas, with Western influence dispelling its prominence in cities.
 Concept of Jihad The concept of Jihad, or inner striving, is a fundamental element within Islam.
 Traditionally, it is the principled and moral pursuit of God's Will to lead a virtuous life.
 It should not be confused with the publicized violence often associated with Jihad.
 Most Muslims are strongly opposed to terrorism, considering it contrary to Islamic beliefs.
-How to Behave During Ramadan - During Ramadan, it is respectful to avoid eating, drinking, smoking, and chewing gum in public or in the presence of Muslims during fasting hours.
-Likewise, you should avoid offering them food. - Likewise, you should avoid offering them food, beverages, or tobacco products. - Work may be delayed during Ramadan, and you can expect shorter work hours and decreased output.
+How to Behave During Ramadan - During Ramadan, it is respectful to avoid eating, drinking, smoking, and chewing gum in public or in the presence of Muslims during fasting hours. - Likewise, you should avoid offering them food, beverages, or tobacco products. - Work may be delayed during Ramadan, and you can expect shorter work hours and decreased output.
 Ramadan Ramadan is a month-long time for inner reflection, self-control, and God.
 During this time, Muslims who are physically able are required to fast from dawn to sunset.
 Many Muslims believe that denying their hunger enables them to learn self-control, appreciate the difficulties of the poor, and gain spiritual renewal.
 By fasting, one learns to appreciate the good in life.
 It is common for Muslims to break their fast at sunset with a light meal of dates followed by prayer and then dinner.
-Ramadan is observed during the 9th month of the Islamic calendar (see p.2 of Time & Space), and includes three Islamic holy days. - Lailat ul-Qadr: Known as "The Night of Power," it commemorates Muhammad receiving the Qur'an's first verses. - Eid-al-Adha: Known as the "Festival of Sacrifice," it commemorates Abraham's willingness to sacrifice his son, Ishmael (Isaac in the Christian faith), as proof of his loyalty to God.
-It is celebrated the same day the Hajj ends.
-Eid-al-Fitr: It is a 3-day "Festival of Fast-Breaking" celebrated at Ramadan's end.
+Ramadan is observed during the 9th month of the Islamic calendar (see p.2 of Time & Space), and includes three Islamic holy days. - Lailat ul-Qadr: Known as "The Night of Power," it commemorates Muhammad receiving the Qur'an's first verses. - Eid-al-Adha: Known as the "Festival of Sacrifice," it commemorates Abraham's willingness to sacrifice his son, Eid-al-Fitr: It is a 3-day "Festival of Fast-Breaking" celebrated at Ramadan's end.